The p-AAA algorithm for data driven modeling of parametric dynamical systems: : for parametric dynamical systems

 \begin{remark} \emph{Parametric Loewner framework.} As in the single-variable case discussed in \Cref{sec:loewner1d}, one can choose to construct an approximation that interpolates the full-data \cref{eq:prob} as done in \cite{Io14data,An12two}.
 In this case, based on the ranks of Loewner matrices, the orders $k$ and $q$ are chosen large enough so that, unlike in \paaa, the matrix $\Loew_2$ has a null space and thus one chooses the coefficient vector $\ba$ by solving the linear system $\Loew_2 \ba = \bf0$.
 Therefore, the parametric Loewner framework \cite{Io14data,An12two} interpolates the full data in contrast to \paaa, which greedily chooses a subset of data to interpolate and performs LS fit on the rest.
-When the orders $k$ and $q$ are not chosen \emph{large enough}, the parametric Loewner framework no longer yields an interpolant, and instead an \emph{approximate} interpolant is obtained.
+When the orders $k$ and $q$ are not chosen \emph{large enough}, the parametric Loewner framework no longer yields an interpolant, and instead a {Loewner \emph{approximant}} is obtained.
 For details we refer the reader to \cite{An12two,Io14data,ALI17,AntBG20}.
 Even though this situation is more similar to the case of \paaa, the major difference lies in the fact that \paaa is an iterative algorithm and chooses the interpolation data with a greedy search while performing LS fit on the rest.
 In other words, \paaa decides the data-partitioning \cref{eq:Lpart} automatically using a greedy search with an appropriately defined criterion.
 On the other hand, the parametric Loewner framework is a one-step algorithm and how to partition the data is not yet fully understood.
 Even though there have been recent efforts in this direction for the single-variable case \cite{karachalios2018data,karachalios2017case,embree2019pseudospectra}, this is still an open question, especially in the multivariate case.
-It will be worthwhile to investigate how the final data partitioning from \paaa affects the parametric Loewner construction and whether it improves the conditioning-issues, appearing, at times, in the (one-step) Loewner framework. \end{remark}
+It will be worthwhile to investigate how the final data partitioning from \paaa affects the parametric Loewner construction and whether it improves the conditioning-issues, appearing, at times, in the (one-step) Loewner framework. \end{remark} { \begin{remark} \emph{Real state-space realization.} When working with dynamical systems, it is often desirable to have access to system matrices that constitute a state-space form similar to the one presented in \eqref{paramlti}.
+The system matrices are typically real-valued, a desirable property to retain in the rational approximant as well.
+As outlined in \cref{appendix:realization}, real state-space representations based on two-variable barycentric forms can be computed if all samples in the $p$ and $s$-variables are real valued~\cite{Io14data}.
+In the dynamical system setting the parameter samples are generically real valued whereas the frequency are usually complex-valued.
+In order to ensure realness in the complex case, the frequencies need to be sampled in complex-conjugate pairs.
+This means that if $s_i \in \C$ is sampled, we also sample $\overline{s}_i$.
+Then, if $s_{\ih}$ in Step 7 of \cref{alg:p-AAA} is a complex frequency, we also add $\overline{s}_{\ih}$ to the interpolation data set and Line 8 of \Cref{alg:p-AAA} becomes $k \gets k+2$.
+We follow this approach in the examples discussed in \Cref{sec:sriram,sec:gyro}.
+Algorithmic details are explained in \cref{appendix:realization}. \end{remark} } {\begin{remark} An important property of the single-variable \aaa algorithm is that either one obtains an approximant with a desired accuracy or an interpolant of minimal order.
+Although \paaa has similar properties, the interpolant may not be of minimal order.
+(This is illustrated in the numerical example of \Cref{sec:exsyn}.)
+We emphasize that this is only an issue for small synthetic examples as we consider in \Cref{sec:exsyn} where the underlying model is a low-order multi-parameter rational function to begin with.
+In most practical situations of interest (indeed for all the other examples we have considered), we obtain an approximant; not an exact recovery.
+A post-processing routine which ensures minimal order of interpolants (in case they occur) is presented in \cref{appendix:mininterpolant}. \end{remark}}